dreamfactorysoftware/platform-wiki/about-snowplow/Developer-FAQ.md

 This initial support for unstructured events will be rolled out as part of Snowplow [0.8.13](https://github.com/snowplow/snowplow/issues?milestone=29&page=1&state=open), which should be released by mid-December.

-Beyond that, we are exploring a configuration language to make it possible for Snowplow users to load their proprietary unstructured events into custom tables.
+Beyond that, we are exploring creating a configuration language to make it possible for Snowplow users to load their proprietary unstructured events into custom tables.

 If you need support for unstructured events today with Redshift, you can: